husonlab/catrenet/README.md

   reactions
 - Determine Necessarily Spontaneous in RAF - determine those reactions that must initially run uncatalyzed and then beome catalyzed later
-- Greedily Grow MaxCAF to MaxRAF - ???
+- Greedily Grow MaxCAF to MaxRAF - greedily grow maxCAF to maxRAF by making reactions spontaneous
 - Compute Reaction Dependencies - computes the graph of dependencies between all food-set generated reactions [[HXRS23]](#60)
 - Compute Molecule Dependencies - computes the graph of dependencies between all molecules [[HXRS23]](#60)